juanmndz/MERN-Shopping-List/README.md

-# MERN Starter
+# MERN Shopping List

-This is a simple MERN stack boilerplate.
+A MERN App for a Shopping List.

 ## BackEnd